rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 # }
 ```

+Environment initialization installs a missing toolchain.
+For distribution
-Preparation installs the toolchain, the docs.rs default targets, and the
+toolchains it also installs the docs.rs default targets and attempts to install
-`llvm-tools-preview`, `rustc-dev`, and `rustfmt` components.
+`llvm-tools-preview`, `rustc-dev`, and `rustfmt`; unavailable components produce
+warnings and do not prevent initialization.
 Non-default targets
 left by individual crate builds are removed before a distribution toolchain is
 updated.
 CI toolchains are installed and treated as changed on every update.